 The Adobe/Nokia Open Screen Project Fund gave us a grant to get started, which helped hugely in moving us forward.

 Did you operate your business from your home?
-What were the challenges and benefits to this
+What were the challenges and benefits to this strategy?

 Yes.
 Being in two different locations has been difficult to collaborate.
 Sometimes email doesn't get the point across.